 This SFR implements one of the types of channel identified in the main selection for FCO_CPC_EXT.1.2.
 The “joining component” in FTP_TRP.1/Join is the IT entity that is attempting to join the distributed TOE by using the registration process.

 The effect of this SFR is to require the ability for components to communicate in a secure manner while the distributed TSF is being created (or when adding components to an existing distributed TSF).
-When creating the TSF from the initial pair of components, either of these components may be identified as the TSF for the purposes of satisfying the meaning of “TSF” in this SFR.
+When creating the TSF from the initial pair of components, either of these components may be identified as the TSF for the purposes of satisfying the meaning of ‘TSF’ in this SFR.

 The selection at the end of FTP_TRP.1.1/Join recognises that in some cases confidentiality (i.e. protection of the data from disclosure) may not be provided by the channel.
 The ST author distinguishes in the TSS whether in this case the TOE relies on the environment to provide confidentiality (as part of the constraints referenced in FTP_TRP.1.3/Join) or whether the registration data exchanged does not require confidentiality (in which case this assertion must be justified).
-If ”none” is selected, then this word may be omitted in the ST to improve readability.
+If ‘none’ is selected, then this word may be omitted in the ST to improve readability.

 The assignment in FTP_TRP.1.3/Join ensures that the ST highlights any specific details needed to protect the registration environment.